• Film, Film Developing, Photos, Sydney

 Tried out some diptychs as it fits them on a regular single frame.
-Some obviously worked better than others, but it was still alot of fun.
-I’m quite surprised how well it metered and how sharp the lens is (when its actually in focus ofcourse).
+Some obviously worked better than others, but it was still a lot of fun.
+I’m quite surprised how well it metered and how sharp the lens is (when its actually in focus of course).

 Tri-x400 in Rodinal 1+50